Skip to navigation Skip to content

 Frequency: LOP (long period)

-Start date: start paid period from payslip
+Start date: start date of the paid period from payslip

 End date: end date of the paid period from payslip